DataFire/Integrations/integrations/generated/azure_web_service/README.md

 * output [RelayServiceConnectionEntity](#relayserviceconnectionentity)

 ### Sites_DeleteSiteRelayServiceConnection
-Removes the association to a Biztalk Hybrid Connection, identified by its entity name.
+Removes the association to a BizTalk Hybrid Connection, identified by its entity name.

 ```js